 Keep important content above the fold

-This is pretty standard and some would even disagree that it’s not that important since people are trained to scroll, but in my own tests and the test of others I’ve seen it proven over and over again…keep the important information in that top 768 pixels.
-Research has shown that people do scroll, but actually spend 80% of their time above the fold and only 20% below.
+This is pretty standard, and some would even argue that it’s not that important since people are trained to scroll, but in my own tests and the tests of others, I’ve seen it proven over and over again.
+So, keep the important information in those top 768 pixels.
+Research has shown that people do scroll, but they actually spend 80% of their time above the fold and only 20% below.

 This brings us to the topic of sliders, which are pretty popular.
 I’m not a fan of sliders because they tend to confuse the user.
 When a user arrives on a page and the real estate above the fold is dominated by a slider, the hunt is on.

 Instead, if you decide to use a slider, make sure that its position is justified.
 In other words, make sure that a slider is the most important thing you want a user to see/do when he or she arrives at your website/blog.

 For example, it might be justified to use a slider to feature your top products or top content on a site.
 It’s justified on Entrepreneur:

 But notice how the user stays in complete control.
 That is another essential factor you must keep in mind when creating a slider.

 In the case of Quick Sprout, the important information is two-fold: the latest blog post and the call-to-action for a free report.
 So, always determine what is the single purpose of the page…and then make sure it is above the fold.

 Keep the number of links on a page under 100